qbead/qbeadWebsite/content/book/dancing.md

 Looking for a refresher on how to customize the LEDs to light up your favorite color?
 In our [biology of sight adventure](/sight), we discuss how three light sources can be used to represent any color of the rainbow by taking advantage of how our eyes perceive color.
 :::

 In the [animations and patterns adventure](/animation), you created animations for the SpinWheel that relied on time.
 It is possible to use those same sketches, but only have them change color when rotational motion is detected.
 For instance, check out [this version of the rainbow chase sketch](/codedoc/examples/Dancing_with_Color/Rainbow_Chase_Advanced/Rainbow_Chase_Advanced.ino.html) to see how you can use rotation around the z-axis of the SpinWheel instead of time to update the animation.
 You can also upload the full sketch onto your SpinWheel from here: full sketch (`Examples → SpinWearables → Dancing_with_Color → Rainbow_Chase_Advanced`.

+To get the full effect of this sketch, we recommend you unplug your SpinWheel from your computer and try spinning in a circle yourself.
+If you hold the SpinWheel horizontal as you turn, you'll be able to see the colors change as you're moving and stop when you stop.
+Just remember, when you plug the SpinWheel back into the computer to make sure the switch is back on `usb`.

 Another modification you can make to the first rotation sketch sketch is to have the LEDs change color based on the direction of rotation.
 We include the important new elements of the code below, including defining new variables `pos_spin` and `neg_spin` to store the direction that the SpinWheel is rotating around the x-axis.